janmajaysubba/Options-Market-Maker-Demo/README.md

 - Supports both American (early exercise) and European options.
 - Uses vectorized backward induction for speed and numerical stability.
 - Inputs: spot S, strike K, time-to-expiry T, risk-free rate r, dividend yield q, volatility σ.
-- Outputs: fair option value (and Greeks if extended).
+- Outputs: fair option value.
+- Does not compute Greeks directly, but serves as the pricing engine for other modules (e.g., risk_tracker.py) that derive Greeks.

 # 2) iv_solver.py
 - Solves for implied volatility using a robust bisection method.